“I’m here today because individuals in my life chose not to repeat the harm, and instead found ways to did things differently.”

 But violence thrive in silences.

 Speaking out became a way to disrupt that silence, not only for myself, but for others.
-For the children who are still experiencing abuse, for survivors trying to find a way out, for those we have lost to child maltreatment, and for the providers working within systems that often make this work more difficult.
+For the children who are still experiencing abuse, for survivors trying to find a way out, for those we have lost to child maltreatment, and for the providers working within systems that often make doing this work even more difficult.

 This work is rooted in the belief that survival itself is an act of resistance.